What’s in a Private Placement Memorandum

 Components of a Private Placement Memorandum

-A PPM contains a number of sections, some of which have greater importance than others.
+A well-prepared PPM will contain several recognizable sections, some of which have greater importance than others.
 The following are among the key sections of a PPM:

 Summary of Offering Terms

-The summary of the terms of the offering is just as its name suggests, a condensed description of the offered terms, including the description of the securities (such as the class of securities, securities attributes, etc.), price, minimum subscription amount, investor qualification standards, disclosure of applicable management fees, withdrawals, placement agent commissions (if applicable) and discussion of the terms from the company’s governing documents (limited partnership agreements, operating agreements, etc.).
-The private placement attorney prepares the summary of the terms of the offering last, as it has the most moving parts.
+The summary of the terms of the offering is just as its name suggests, a condensed description of the offered terms, including the offering structure, the description of the securities (such as the class of securities, securities attributes, etc.), price, minimum subscription amount, investor qualification standards, disclosure of applicable management fees, withdrawals, placement agent commissions (if applicable) and discussion of the terms from the Issuer’s governing documents (limited partnership agreements, operating agreements, etc.) The private placement attorney prepares the summary of the terms of the offering last, as it has the most moving parts.

 Perhaps the most important component of the PPM is the risk factors.
-Risk factors are considerations that investors should consider that could lead to a loss of the investment.
-Risk factors must be drafted with specificity, tailored for each industry type, offering structure, and company.
+Risk factors are disclosures of the potential risks investors should consider that could lead to a loss of their investment.
+Risk factors must be drafted with specificity, tailored for each industry type, offering structure, and investment strategy or business plan.

-A major mistake that many lawyers make (and even more unwary do-it-yourselfers) is they fail to include detailed, customized risk factors, but rather rely on general risk factors of uniform applicability found in a template.
+A major mistake that many lawyers make (and even more unwary do-it-yourselfers) is they fail to include detailed, customized risk factors and instead, rely on general risk factors of uniform applicability found in a template.
 The SEC has indicated the need for specific, relevant risk factors.
-When the Lore Law Office prepares offering documents, the risk factor section occupies a substantial portion of the time spent on the document preparation.
+When Capital Fund Law Group prepares offering documents, the risk factor section occupies a substantial portion of the time spent on the document preparation.
 Depending on the industry, we routinely prepare PPMs with 20-35 pages of detailed risk factors specific to the offering.

-A vital component of the private placement memorandum is the disclosure of how the proceeds of the offering are expected to be used.
-The use of proceeds section contains language describing how the offering proceeds will be deployed, and where possible, we include a table showing item-by-item how much is anticipated to be allocated to each category.
+A vital component of the PPM is the disclosure of how the proceeds of the offering are expected to be used.
+A private placement issuer includes a use of proceeds section that contains language describing how the offering proceeds will be deployed, and where possible, we include a table showing item-by-item how much is anticipated to be allocated to each category.
 It can be difficult if not impossible in many circumstances to determine exactly how much of the proceeds will be allocated to a given purpose.
 The “estimated” use of proceeds is a best-case forecast of how the proceeds will be used.

-One point of caution, however, is that the one item that should not be estimated, but firmly stated is the amount of compensation that any related party will take from the transaction, whether in the form of salary, consultant payment, purchase of a sale of an asset to the company, such as intellectual property, or any other direct or indirect compensation paid to a founder or related party from the proceeds.
-Note that compensation information will also be provided in the Form D filing, which will be publicly available.
+One point of caution, however, is that the one item that should not be estimated, but firmly stated is the amount of compensation that any related party will take from the transaction, or directly from the proceeds of the offering, whether in the form of salary, fees, consultant payment, purchase or sale of an asset to the Issuer, such as intellectual property, or any other direct or indirect compensation paid to a founder or related party from the proceeds.
+Note that certain compensation information will also be provided in the Form D filing, which will be publicly available.

 Description of the Securities

-One of the sections of the private placement memorandum requiring the greatest need for a skilled private placement attorney is the description of the securities.
-In this section, the company discloses the attributes of the debt or equity offering.
-These attributes are prepared in the governing documents of the company (operating agreement, limited partnership agreement, shareholders agreement, etc.), or in a promissory note (with a debt offering).
+One of the sections of the PPM requiring the greatest need for a skilled private placement attorney is the description of the securities.
+In this section, the Issuer discloses the attributes of the debt or equity offering.
+These attributes are prepared in the governing documents of the Issuer (an operating agreement, limited partnership agreement, shareholders agreement, etc.), or a promissory note (with a debt offering).
 The description of the securities section describes key terms of the governing document (or promissory note).
-Thus, it is vital to begin with the operating agreement before preparing the PPM.
+Thus, it is vital to begin with, the operating agreement before preparing the PPM.

 Other Offering Documents

 The PPM itself does not constitute the “offering.”
-The PPM is nothing more than a disclosure document describing the offering, including its structure, risks, management company.
-The offering documents include a several supporting documents that should be prepared in conjunction with the PPM.
-Other documents include the subscription agreement, the investor suitability questionnaire, and most importantly, the company’s organizational documents (operating agreement, limited partnership agreement, shareholders agreement, etc.), a promissory note (with a debt offering) and others.
+The PPM is nothing more than a disclosure document describing the offering, including its structure, strategies or business plan, risks, and management.
+The offering documents include several supporting documents that should be prepared in conjunction with the PPM.
+Other documents include the subscription agreement, the investor suitability questionnaire, and most importantly, the Issuer’s organizational documents (an operating agreement, limited partnership agreement, shareholders agreement, etc.), a promissory note (with a debt offering), and others.